 Experts have raised a few concerns about using sliding-scale insulin therapy.
 They include:

 Also, SSI isn’t very effective at lowering high blood sugar.
 Sometimes it can cause blood sugar to dip too low.
-That may be why studies have found that people given this method often have to stay in the hospital longer than if they were given fixed insulin doses.
+That may be why studies have found that people using this method often have longer hospital stays than if they were given fixed insulin doses.

 Sliding-scale insulin therapy doesn’t take into account personal factors that can affect your blood sugar and insulin needs.
 Personal factors include: